15 points voters must keep in mind today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: There are 15 important points that voters will have to keep in their mind while casting their votes today (Wednesday) in one of the most crucial elections of the national history.
+ISLAMABAD: There are 15 important points that voters will have to keep in their mind while casting their vote today (Wednesday) in one of the most crucial elections of the national history.

 The Election Commission of Pakistan (ECP) has already explained the voting pattern through print and electronic media to the voters and political parties’ workers will also be there to guide them about the procedure of voting.
 However, voters should keep following 15 points in their mind so that along with voting for their choice candidate, they can play their role towards ensuring a transparent election process;